ThomasDeruel/cpp_level_newbie/project-1/README.md

 # What I learned ?

-- Create a custom shortcut with script
+- Create a custom shortcut with script (snippet / extraits)

 ```json
 {